Extracting document content¶

 Ranges of images are sent to the VLM, asking for a summary.

-The summaries are then saved as dataset rows or aggregated to one row per document.
+The extracts are then saved as dataset rows or aggregated to one row per document.

 The images themselves can be stored to a managed folder and their paths will be referenced in corresponding dataset rows.